JacekDubikowski/build-your-own-framework/readme.md

 The annotation processing approach is powerful and offers many ways to achieve the goal.
 Therefore, the design is the point where we should start.
-We will begin with a basic version, which we will develop gradually as the article develops.
+We will begin with a basic version, which we will develop gradually as the text develops.

 The diagram below shows the high-level architecture of the desired solution.